joshtynjala/actionscript-3.0-developers-guide/user-interaction/mouse-input/mouse-input-example-word-search.md

     	return -1;
     }

 This function loops through all of the words in the dictionary.
-If the user’s word matches a word in the dictionary, its position in the dictionary is returned.
+If the user's word matches a word in the dictionary, its position in the dictionary is returned.
 The `submitWord()` method then checks the response and updates the score if the position is valid.